 Clean the motorcycle with cold water and a mild detergent, after the engine has cooled down.

 Do not use warm water since it increases the corrosive action of the salt.

-After drying the motorcycle, apply a corrosion protection spray on all metal, including chrome- and nickel-plated, surfaces (except the titanium muffler) to prevent corrosion.
+Apply a corrosion protection spray on all metal, including chromeand nickel-plated, surfaces to prevent corrosion.